CATEM1NAL/APyday-2/FAQ.md

 how parts of the game work, some HUDs might be a bit fucky.
 From my testing there won't be any major issues but most HUDs *won't* tell you if an assault is currently in progress, and some HUDs may potentially hide the hostage counter too.
 Additionally, info HUDs may give misleading or incorrect stats in some cases.
-Out of all the custom HUDs I've tried, only MUI worked *exactly* as intended.
+Out of all the HUDs I've tried, only MUI worked *exactly* as intended.
 VanillaHUD+ works pretty well but some of the buff info may be incorrect.

 The world has built in support for BigLobby, but in my testing it seemed a little unstable.